-Dining Hall Rules and Regulations for 2019/2020 School Year
+Dining Hall Rules and Regulations for 2020/2021 School Year

 - 1. You must have your ID card to enter the Dining Room.
 If you lost your ID you will have to get another one before being allowed to eat in the dining hall.
 New ID cards can be purchased at the Information Center. - 2.
-To-Go containers will be provided for a meal eaten outside of the Dining Room.
+To-Go containers are required for a meal eaten outside of the Dining Room.
 To-Go containers can be purchased from the Campus Store.
-You will be provided a clean To-Go containers when you return a rinsed container.
-Please do not write your name on the container.
-Returned damaged containers will not be allowed.
+Get your To Go container sanitized in the dish return area before you go to the food service area.
 No to-go cups will be given out unless you have a To-Go Container.
 If you eat in the dining hall, you will not be given a to-go cup for a beverage after you have eaten. - 3.
 If you need to pick up a meal for another student, you must have their ID and a To-Go container. - 4.
 Please provide 24 hours-notice for sack lunches.
 Your ID card will be needed to pick up the sack lunch.
 The sack lunch will include a sandwich, chips, piece of fruit, a granola bar and a bottle of water. - 5.
 The meals are all you can eat, please take only what you know you can eat to try to prevent waste, as you can always go up for seconds. - 6.
-Remember this is your dining hall, so please help us by keeping the area where you sit clean to make it enjoyable for everyone eating in the dining hall.
+Remember this is your dining hall, so please help us by keeping the area where you sit clean to make it enjoyable for everyone eating in the dining hall. - 7.
+During the COVID-19 pandemic, Dining Hall procedures and policies are subject to change based on directed health measures, safety precautions, and/or CSM directed protocols.